 Will I be able to choose the hours that I volunteer?

 PARCS will do its best to accommodate your needs.
 However, the organisation may not always be able to meet individual requirements due to the availability of rooms and staff supervision.
-The agency currently does not open at weekends.
+The agency is currently unable to support volunteers during weekend opening hours.

 Do I have to be in personal therapy?

 Most volunteer counsellors are in personal therapy to support their development as clinicians.